-Stock Awards (1) Name Grant Date Market Value Number of Shares or Uni Units of Stock That Stock That Have Not Vested (#) Not Vested (#) William K. Newton 08/01/2023 33,422 (2) 785,417 08/01/2022 33,659 (3) 790,987
+Stock Awards(1) Name Grant Date Number of Shares or Units of Stock That Have Not Vested (#) Market Value of Shares or Units of Stock That Have Not Vested (\$) (4) William K. Newton 08/01/2023 33,422 (2) 785,417 08/01/2022 33,659 (3) 790,987

-(1) The stock awards were granted under the 2020 Equity Plan.

-- (3) Subject to Mr. Newton's continued employment on the vesting date, these shares of restricted stock will cliff vest on the third anniversary of the date of grant on August 1, 2025.
+- (1) The stock awards were granted under the 2020 Equity Plan. - (2) Subject to Mr. Newton's continued employment on the vesting date, these shares of restricted stock will cliff vest on the third anniversary of the date of grant on August 1, 2026.
+In addition, a pro rated portion of these shares of restricted stock are subject to accelerated vesting in certain events, as described below in the section titled "Potential Payments upon Termination or Change in Control." - (3) Subject to Mr. Newton's continued employment on the vesting date, these shares of restricted stock will cliff vest on the third anniversary of the date of grant on August 1, 2025.
 In addition, a pro rated portion of these shares of restricted stock are subject to accelerated vesting in certain events, as described below in the section titled "Potential Payments upon Termination or Change in Control." - (4) Represents the value of unvested shares of restricted stock as of December 31, 2023, based on the closing price of Select's common stock on December 31, 2023 (\$23.50 per share).